 The 6.3-inch Note 10 is one of the most compact big-screen phones yet, thanks to its nearly bezel-free Infinity-O screen — and some features Samsung left on the cutting room floor.
 The Note 10 also boasts several S-Pen enhancements (including gestures), new video recording features and a new way to mirror the phone on a PC.

-The Note 10 does involve some trade-offs.
-You won’t find a headphone jack, and the microSD card slot is gone, too (though it’s still on the larger Galaxy Note 10 Plus).
-The Note 10’s screen also isn’t as sharp as its predecessor's screen, though I didn’t really notice the difference during my hands-on time.
-Here’s what we like — and what we don’t — about the Galaxy Note 10 so far.
+However, there are some trade-offs.
+You won’t find a headphone jack on the Note 10, and the microSD card slot is gone, too (though it remains on the larger Galaxy Note 10 Plus).
+The Note 10’s screen also isn’t as sharp as its predecessor's, though you'd be hard pressed to notice a difference between them.

 Galaxy Note 10 Cheat Sheet

 - The Galaxy Note 10 isn't just thinner and lighter than the Note 9.
 It's one of the most compact phones ever with a 6.3-inch screen.